Language selection

 The amount of electricity required to power lights, motors, appliances, and other uses of electric energy in PEI.
 Electric load encompasses the total power requirement for end-use devices or customers within an electric system.
 This includes the power needs of specific electrical components or portions of circuits that consume electricity.
 Electric load represents the electricity usage at a given moment.

-ON_ISL_FOSSIL (Total on-island fossil fuel generation)
+Total on-island fossil fuel generation (ON_ISL_FOSSIL)

 The amount of electricity being generated from fossil fuel fired equipment.
 Typically, this generation is only required when there is an interruption of supply from off Island.
 Electricity generation in which the prime mover is an internal combustion engine, or a turbine rotated by high-pressure steam produced in a boiler or by a hot exhaust gas produced from the burning of fossil fuels (coal, oil, and natural gas).

-WIND_EXPORT (Wind power exported off island)
+Wind power exported off island (WIND_EXPORT)

 Portion of wind generation that is supplying contracts elsewhere.
 The actual electricity from this portion of wind generation may stay within PEI but is satisfying a contractual arrangement in another jurisdiction.